 - Immobilizing Splint

 Another useful healing tip is that your PMC will heal over time in between raids.
 Otherwise, you’ll want to heal them back up before heading out.
-You don’t want to go into a game with low health, energy, and dehydration.
-Fortunately, you can take advantage of the Therapist for healing post-raid as well.
+You don’t want to go into a raid with low health, energy, and dehydration.
+Fortunately, you can spend money to heal your injuries and/or health via the Therapist when exiting a raid.

 Tip 7 – What Items to Keep?